 Superman then asks Batman why he does not use magic to heal himself.
 Ever.
 Superman says that Batman never does because he is a man.
 Flesh and blood.
-Because of that when the world sees Batman they see something more.
+Because of that when the world sees Batman, they see something more.

 We see the rest of the Leaguers joining Batman in the teleportation room.
 They ask Batman what is wrong.
 Superman says, “I’m fine.
-Aren’t I, Bruce.
+Aren’t I, Bruce?
 Aren’t I, old friend?”
 We see the Mega right behind Superman and about to attack him.

 Batman stands there for a minute and then pushes a button.
 Suddenly, the Mega turns around and flies away.
 (Batman is easily the worst friend ever.)
 Superman says that everything is changing and that they are all scared.
-But they do not change who they are out their core.
+But they do not change who they are at their core.
 Superman says that Batman is a man.
 The Hall of Justice is open.
 The moon is, well, look up.

 All of the Leaguers but Batman look up and are amazed.
 Batman responds, “No, dammit!”
-Batman says that the moon is a rock, but with defenses it could be more.
+Batman says that the moon is a rock, but with defenses, it could be more.
 Superman says that the moon is not just a rock.
-Batman replies that of course it is.
+Batman replies that of course, it is.
 Superman says that it is not.
 Superman tells Batman to look.
 Batman replies that it is just the moon.
 But, a bat-moon would be better.

 Superman tells Batman to look.
 Batman responds “I’m looking.
 It’s just the dam…wow.”
 We see the moon complete and shining brightly in the sky.
 Superman asks Batman.
 “What was that?”
 Batman replies that it was nothing and for Superman to report back to the Hall.
 That the team is gathered.
 Superman replies, “On my way, Batman.
 On my way.”
 End of issue.

-The Good: Justice League #9 is a character driven story.
+The Good: Justice League #9 is a character-driven story.
 Snyder continues to pause the story with this issue and focus on the personalities of the various Justice Leaguers.
-There are a few weak spots in the story, but, for the most part this is a well crafted read.
+There are a few weak spots in the story, but, for the most part, this is a well-crafted read.

 I love that Snyder spends a large part of this issue focusing on our heroes and their home: The Hall of Justice.
-I am a long-time Legion of Super Heroes fan.
-I always found the issues that focused on the team hanging out in the Legion of Super Heroes HQ were some of the best issues.
+I am a long-time Legion of Super-Heroes fan.
+I always found the issues that focused on the team hanging out in the Legion of Super-Heroes HQ were some of the best issues.
 For the Legion of Super Heroes, their HQ was not just a base.
 Their HQ was their home.
 The Legion’s HQ was almost as much of a character as any other member of the team.

 Snyder is able to recreate that feeling with the Hall of Justice and the Leaguers.
 The Hall of Justice has become its own character that is every bit as important as the other members of the Justice League.
 Snyder has also recreated that feeling that the Hall of Justice is not just a headquarters.
-The Hall of Justice is home for the Leaguers.
+The Hall of Justice is home to the Leaguers.
 Snyder captures that essence perfectly in Justice League #9.

 Snyder builds off the approach that the Hall of Justice is its own character by showing the reader how it is an iconic beacon of hope for the entire world.
-By making the Hall of Justice open to the public and having elaborate display areas like a Disney World attraction helps to cement the Hall’s importance.
+Making the Hall of Justice open to the public and having elaborate display areas like a Disney World attraction helps to cement the Hall’s importance.
 This helps to make the Hall of Justice its own unique character that provides the Justice League with a unique and inspirational face.

-The cafeteria scene also vividly reminded me of the scenes in the Legion of Super Heroes when the team would be hanging out in their HQ.
+The cafeteria scene also vividly reminded me of the scenes in the Legion of Super-Heroes when the team would be hanging out in their HQ.
 I loved the little details like a present left by Green Arrow on Black Canary’s chair.
 And Black Canary’s joyous reaction?
 Perfect.
 I loved seeing the large cast of characters all hanging out with each other.
 I definitely enjoyed the logical use of an obscure character like Ferdinand to serve as the Hall’s chef.
 What a fantastic move by Snyder.
 I love that Snyder went out of his way to find a character that would work in that role rather than just giving the Hall a generic chef.
 Or not even addressing it at all.

 I loved the Leaguers’ different domains in the Hall of Justice.
 This was another excellent Silver Age touch to the story.
 The different domains served as effective physical manifestations within the Hall of the various Leaguers’ personalities.
 The domains effectively infuse the Hall with the personalities of the various Leaguers thereby making the Hall more than just a mere headquarters.